Albany Game Design Schools

 Albany-area students interested in pursuing a career in game design have a couple of options to consider.
 This article focuses on the coursework and areas of study available through undergraduate programs at two colleges.
 It also includes a table of statistics that includes several facts for comparison of the institutions.

-- Students seeking a robust game design curriculum can consider the program offered at Rensselaer Polytechnic Institute, located about nine miles from downtown Albany in Troy, N.Y.
+- Students seeking a robust game design curriculum can consider the program offered at Rensselaer Polytechnic Institute, located about eight miles from downtown Albany in Troy, N.Y.
 It has a bachelor's degree program in games and simulation arts and sciences available.

 Find schools that offer these popular programs